inerttila/Excel-Data-App/README.md

 Additionally, here are some important details about the application:

+### Weekly Sheet
-- **Weekly Sheet**: Every week, the weekly sheet is cleared, allowing you to start fresh for the new week's work entries.
+Every week, the weekly sheet is cleared, allowing you to start fresh for the new week's work entries.
+This ensures that your data is neatly organized by week, making it easier to track your work hours.

+### Yearly Sheet
-- **Yearly Sheet**: The yearly sheet is designed to print an empty line at the beginning of each week, making it easy to separate data by week.
+The yearly sheet is designed to print an empty line at the beginning of each week, making it easy to separate data by week.
+This feature enhances the readability and organization of your work records over time.

+### Customizable Pop-Up Window Style
-- **Customizable Pop-Up Window Style**: The application provides control over the style of pop-up windows using Python, allowing you to tailor the user interface to your preferences.
+The application provides control over the style of pop-up windows using Python, allowing you to tailor the user interface to your preferences.
+You can modify the appearance and behavior of pop-up windows to match your desired style and user experience.

+Feel free to customize the Excel file style, including fonts, colors, and more, to suit your specific needs and preferences.
+This level of control ensures that your work records are not only accurate but also visually appealing and organized.

-This application empowers you to efficiently track and manage your work hours and tasks, providing a versatile solution for your timesheet needs.
+With the Timesheet Management Application, you have the flexibility to manage your work hours and tasks effectively while customizing the user interface and file style to your liking.

 ## Requirements